Free & Open Source | Built on Debian | Independent Linux Labs

 Getting Started

-Welcome to the Nixovena Labs documentation.
+Welcome to the Nixovena Linux & AI Labs documentation.
 This guide gives a brief overview of the Nixovena distributions and their targeted use cases.

 Step 1: Choose a Distribution

-- Almighty Linux — Almighty is a hybrid Linux distribution based on Debian testing and Kali.
+• Almighty Linux — Almighty is a hybrid Linux distribution based on Kali Linux.
 Almighty Linux comes pre-configured with a wide range of OSINT tools, and it also includes OSINT tools designed from the ground up specifically for Almighty Linux.
 The distribution includes privacy and security tools to ensure Opsec security during information gathering.
 Almighty also uses hardened kernel settings.

 FAQ